Skip to content

 )

-The defaults follow resilience4j: trip at a 50% failure rate over at least 10 calls, stay open for 60s before allowing a single probe.
+The defaults follow resilience4j: trip at a 50% failure rate over at least 10 calls, stay open for 60s, then admit up to 10 probe calls (one at a time) and decide from their outcomes.
 See Configuration for every option.

 Three ways to protect work